robbailiff/fibonacci/README.md

 2. Make sure to add `maturin` to the project, either during creation or with `poetry add maturin`
 3. Create a new subfolder for the rust code and inside create a new cargo project with `poetry run maturin new`
-4. Write rust code and then use PyO3 crate to expose functions and define modules which can be imported into Python e.g.
+4. Write rust code and then use PyO3 crate to expose functions and define modules which can be imported into Python
 5. Compile the rust code with the command `poetry run maturin build`
-6. Import the rust module into Python by using the name of the library (not the filepath) e.g.
+6. Import the rust module into Python by using the name of the library (not the filepath).
+This is because maturin creates single package based on the `name` in `Cargo.toml`, rather than a package structure.
+An `__init__.py` file could be added to any parent folders to achieve this if desired.
 7. Run the main Python file with the Rust module imported with `poetry run python main.py`

----

 ## Resources